mdn/content/files/en-us/web/css/@scroll-timeline/index.md

 ---
 {{CSSRef}}

-The **`@scroll-timeline`** CSS [at-rule](/en-US/docs/Web/CSS/At-rule) defines an [`AnimationTimeline`](/en-US/docs/Web/API/AnimationTimeline) whose time values are determined by progression of scrolling within a scroll container and not by minutes or seconds.
+The **`@scroll-timeline`** CSS [at-rule](/en-US/docs/Web/CSS/At-rule) defines an [`AnimationTimeline`](/en-US/docs/Web/API/AnimationTimeline) whose time values are determined by scrolling progress within a scroll container and not by minutes or seconds.
 Once specified, a scroll timeline is associated with a [CSS Animation](/en-US/docs/Web/CSS/CSS_Animations) by using the `animation-timeline` property.

 ## Syntax